 Blue or green urine can be caused by:

 - Dyes.
 Some brightly colored food dyes can cause green urine.
-Dyes used for some tests of kidney and bladder function can turn urine blue.
+Dyes used for some kidney and bladder tests can turn urine blue.

 Dark brown or cola-colored urine

 - Food.
-Eating large amounts of fava beans, rhubarb or aloe can cause dark brown urine.
+Eating lots of fava beans, rhubarb or aloe can cause dark brown urine.

 - Extreme exercise.
-Muscle injury from extreme exercise can result in pink or cola-colored urine and kidney damage.
+A muscle injury from extreme exercise can cause tea- or cola-colored urine.
+The injury can lead to kidney damage.

 Cloudy or murky urine

-Urinary tract infections and kidney stones can cause urine to appear cloudy or murky.
+Urinary tract infections and kidney stones can cause urine to look cloudy or murky.

-Discolored urine that isn't the result of foods or medications could be caused by a medical condition that affects urine color.
-Factors that put you at risk of medical conditions that can affect urine color include:
+A change in urine color that isn't due to foods or medicine could be caused by a health problem.
+Some things that put you at risk of health problems that can affect urine color are:

 - Age.
 Tumors of the bladder and kidney, which can cause blood in the urine, are more common in older people.
-Men older than 50 occasionally have urinary blood due to an enlarged prostate gland.
+Men older than 50 sometimes have blood in the urine due to an enlarged prostate gland.

 - Urinalysis.
-Your doctor uses urine tests to look for red blood cells, high levels of protein, and excreted minerals in the urine that may indicate kidney or urinary tract problems.
-A sample of your urine is also likely to be checked for bacteria that cause infection.
+This test checks the urine for possible signs of kidney or urinary tract problems.
+A sample of urine also is likely to be checked for bacteria that cause illness.

 - Blood tests.
-Certain blood tests measure the level of creatinine and blood urea nitrogen — waste products that build up in your bloodstream when your kidneys are damaged and not filtering properly.
-Your doctor might also check a sample of your blood for elevated levels of liver enzymes, and for conditions such as diabetes.
+Some blood tests measure the level of waste products that build up in the bloodstream when the kidneys are not working properly.
+Your provider also might check your blood for signs of liver problems and other health conditions such as diabetes.

-Treatment, if needed, will depend on the condition that causes the change in urine color.
+Treatment, if needed, will depend on the health problem that causes the change in urine color.

 Lifestyle and home remedies

-When you're dehydrated, your urine becomes more concentrated and darker in color.
+When you're dehydrated, your urine becomes darker in color.
 If this happens, it might mean you need more fluids.
 Make sure you drink enough fluids daily to stay hydrated and keep yourself healthy.

 Preparing for an appointment

 You'll likely start by seeing your primary care provider.
-In some cases, you might be referred to a doctor who specializes in urinary tract disorders (urologist).
+In some cases, you might be referred to a doctor who specializes in urinary tract disorders, called a urologist.